bdeckard92/dupUT/01-Class-Content/17-CS/01-Activities/05-Regex/README.md

 ## Hint(s)

-* Use the "RegEx Reference" on [RegExr](https://regexr.com/) to familiarize yourself with the patterns to make your regex.
+* Use the "RegEx Reference" section on [RegExr](https://regexr.com/) to familiarize yourself with the patterns to make your regex.